nxp-auto-linux/ipc-shm/README.rst

 There are three hardware-related parameters that can be configured at the driver API level: TX and RX inter-core interrupt IDs and remote core ID.

 The interrupt IDs are MSCM core-to-core directed interrupt IDs.
+Valid values are in range [0..2] for S32xx and [0..3] for S32V234.

-Please note that the interrupt ID expected in the driver configuration is different from the corresponding processor exception number (used to register the interrupt handler); see the Reference Manual of each platform for specific information.
+Note: the interrupt ID expected in the driver configuration is different from the corresponding processor exception number (used to register the interrupt handler); see Reference Manual of each platform for specific information.

 In case of ARM platforms, the same interrupt can be used for both TX and RX.
 Moreover, default values can be assigned using IPC_DEFAULT_INTER_CORE_IRQ for